 4. You need to tap into a new pool of talent

 You’re desperate for developers, but you don’t want to pay the Bay Area price tag.
 Your new VP of Sales wants to build a squad in Denver.
-You have no trouble finding creatives with brilliant portfolios… but they’re all based in Los Angeles.
 In recent years, the talent landscape has shifted, and cohorts of tech, creative and commercial superstars are fleeing the expensive coastal hubs and cropping up in new cities around the country and around the world.
 This is great news for your talent strategy and your bottom line… provided you can stand up offices there, too.

 5. Your employees are demanding more flexibility

-Your most predictable closer is always on the move – around his region and across the country.
+Your most dependable closer is always on the move—around his region and across the country.
 Your very best lawyer needs to be close to home on Tuesdays and Thursdays.
 Your wunderkind developer weaves magic with code, but only between the hours of 8pm and 3am.
 You’ve heard rumblings among the staff that the commute is a drag, especially on Fridays.

-Across job functions and industries, today’s top talent want to work on their terms – where, when and how they like.
-According to LinkedIn, 72% of talent professionals agree workplace flexibility is extremely important in shaping the future of recruiting and talent.
-But the tyranny of distance is real, and keeping remote and distributed teams engaged and productive can be a challenge.
-If you’ve ever tried to close a deal in a coffee shop or write a thoughtful performance review in an airport lounge, you’ll have felt the difference between ‘working remotely’ and being in a workspace that’s intentionally designed for productivity.
+Across job functions and industries, today’s top talent want to work on their terms—where, when and how they like.
+Seventy-two percent of talent professionals agree that workplace flexibility is extremely important in shaping the future of recruiting and talent, according to LinkedIn.
+The tyranny of distance is real, and keeping remote and distributed teams engaged and productive can be a challenge.
+If you’ve ever tried to close a deal in a coffee shop or write a thoughtful performance review in an airport lounge, you’ll have felt the difference between “working remotely” and being in a workspace that’s intentionally designed for productivity.

-In the traditional real estate model, every lease you sign gives you access to a single office.
 Agile real estate allows your teams the space they need to do their best work and live their best lives.
-As a WeWork member, you’re part of a network of 700+ beautiful, reliable workspaces in every major business city worldwide, and can give your employees one-swipe access to reliable, on-demand workspace in your city, your region, the country or around the world.
+WeWork members are part of a network of 700+ beautiful, reliable workspaces in every major business city worldwide—and their employees have one-swipe access to reliable, on-demand workspace anywhere they are in the world.

 When Microsoft wanted to give their New York sales team maximum flexibility, they gave them access to all of WeWork’s locations in Manhattan, Brooklyn, and Queens.
 This helped them be close to their customers without losing productivity: 84 percent of them believe access to WeWork makes them more productive during their workday.
-And it’s having an effect on retention, too.
+The arrangement is having a positive effect on retention, too.
 “We want to grow our people, and give them a chance to work on problems that have impact and change the world,” says Matt Donovan, a Microsoft general manager.
 “I think solutions like this are another way to keep our best people.”